 Dr. Ecklund-Johnson is a clinical neuropsychologist in the neuropsychology department at the University of Kansas Hospital and Associate Clinical Professor in the KUMC departments of Neurology and Psychiatry.
 He is board certified in clinical neuropsychology through the American Board of Professional Psychology and his clinical and research work has focused on cognitive assessment of surgical and non-surgical patients with known or suspected neurological problems including Parkinson's disease, other movement disorders, brain tumors, memory disorders, and traumatic brain injury, among other conditions.

-Associate Clinical Professor, Department of Neuropsychology, The University of Kansas Hospital, Kansas City, Kansas, USA
+Associate Clinical Professor, Department of Neurology, University of Kansas Health System, Kansas City, KS, United States

 Dr. Gale is an Associate Professor at Brigham Young University.
 His research interests are largely centered in the field of neuropsychology, which is the study of brain-behavior relationships.
 He utilizes both clinical and research techniques to investigate outcomes following traumatic brain injury and epilepsy.

-Associate Professor, Brigham Young University, Provo, Utah, USA
+Associate Professor, Department of Psychology and Neuroscience Center, Brigham Young University, Provo, UT, USA